petrSevostianov/petrsevostianov.github.io/CinemaCameraBeautifiers/README.md

 ![LUT2DInversed](LUT2DInversed.png)

-An important property of a 2D LUT is that it is a superset of Matrix3x3 transform.
-Any Matrix3x3 can be represented as a 2D LUT.
-The smallest 2D LUT of 3 pixels is actually a Matrix3x3 multiplication.
+An important property of a 2DLUT is that it is a superset of Matrix3x3 transform.
+Any Matrix3x3 can be represented as a 2DLUT.
+The smallest 2DLUT of 3 pixels is actually a Matrix3x3 multiplication.

 Previously, I mentioned that we removed Matrix3x3 transform to visualize the Beautifier alone.
-Since a 2D LUT includes Matrix3x3, we can represent a 2D LUT and Matrix3x3 transform together as a single 2D LUT.
+Since a 2DLUT includes Matrix3x3, we can represent a 2DLUT and Matrix3x3 transform together as a single 2DLUT.

 Here is the result of removing the Beautifier from the original footage.
 {% include 3DLUTViewer lut="bmpcc6k_Debeautified.cube" %}